panzerdp/dmitripavlutin.com/content/posts/2016-10-25-swift-underscore/index.md

 On a function invocation `_ = myFunc()` you can also suppress the usage of the returned value.
 However this workaround should be applied as an exception, since in most of the cases the result should be used.

 *Do you know other useful applications of the underscore in Swift?
-Feel free to write a comment bellow!*
+Feel free to write a comment below!*